 Bloomberg's Mark Gurman claims Apple is working on a future version of the wireless earphones that will get noise cancellation and water resistance.

 The Apple AirPods 3, as we will call them in this feature, were initially rumoured to appear later this year.
 But, Gurman then claimed it was more likely to be 2020 and, as they failed to appear during Apple's iPhone 11 launch event, he could have a point.

 Apple AirPod 3 specs: What we want

-It's very early days for the Apple AirPods 3 given the second-gen models have only recently been announced, but here are the specifications we would like, and expect, to see on the next Apple AirPods that weren't included in the Apple AirPods 2.
+It's still early days for the Apple AirPods 3 given the second-gen models have only been around a matter of months, but here are the specifications we would like, and expect, to see on the next Apple AirPods that weren't included in the Apple AirPods 2.